Mixed Semi-Supervised Generalized-Linear-Regression with Applications to Deep-Learning and Interpolators: Methodologies for choosing the mixing ratio

 \end{prop}

-The proof of Theorem~\ref{P6} is provided in~\ref{appA12}, and we suggest using this unbiased estimator in order to define the empirically-tuned mixed interpolator $\dot{w}_{\hat{\alpha}(\tau)}$ in the known-$\tau$ scenario.
+The proof of Proposition~\ref{P6} is provided in~\ref{appA12}, and we suggest using this unbiased estimator in order to define the empirically-tuned mixed interpolator $\dot{\beta}^I_{\hat{\alpha}_I(\tau)}$ in the known-$\tau$ scenario.
 In the general scenario where $\tau^2$ is unknown, it must be estimated together with $\sigma^2$.
-In this case, we suggest to perform the following iterative calculation:
+In this case, we suggest performing the following iterative calculation:

-We note that typically only a few iterations are required to converge to stable estimates $(\hat{\sigma}^2, \hat{\tau}^2)$, which can be used to calculate the estimator $\hat{\alpha}$ of $\alpha^*_w$.
-As far as we know, this methodology is novel and can be implemented in other cases where the estimation of the noise and signal of an over-parameterized underlying model is required.
+We note that typically only a few iterations are required to converge to stable estimates $(\hat{\sigma}^2, \hat{\tau}^2)$, which can be used to calculate the estimator $\hat{\alpha}_I$ of $\dot{\alpha}_I$.
+To the best of our knowledge, this estimation methodology is novel and can also be applied in other over-parameterized settings where the estimation of the noise and signal is required.